dbaigent/dbaigent/README.md

 ## Senior Research & Data Analyst

 👋 Hello!
-I'm Daniel - an experienced senior research and data analyst, passionate about leveraging analytical tools to solve complex issues and improve decision making.
+I'm Daniel - an accomplished senior research and data analyst with over eight years of experience delivering data-driven insights and strategic advice, currently consulting for the

-I enjoy undertaking location-based analytics, leading trade and economic development projects, and developing strategic advice.
+Department for Business and Trade.
+I have expertise leading trade and economic development projects, undertaking location-based analytics, and developing the evidence base for policy recommendations.

 I hold a Master of Public Policy degree (first class honours) from the University of Auckland, with an undegraduate degree in Georgaphy.